Interpreting effective energy barriers to membrane permeation in terms of a heterogeneous energy landscape: Results

 \subsection{The single path effective free energy barrier is highly dependent on the heterogeneity of the individual barrier distributions}

-We find that the single path effective free energy barrier is slightly below the maximum free energy barrier of the underlying distributions, and significantly larger than the mean free energy barrier.
-The single path effective free energy barrier can be related to the distribution of membrane free energy barriers $\Delta G_{M,j}^{\ddagger}$ by assuming a single path $i$ where the entire area is accessible to transport.
+We find that the effective free energy barrier along a single path is slightly below the maximum free energy barrier of the underlying distributions, and significantly larger than the mean free energy barrier.
+The single path effective free energy barrier can be related to the distribution of membrane free energy barriers $\Delta G_{m,j}^{\ddagger}$ by assuming a single path $i$ where the entire area is accessible to transport.
 Fig.~\ref{fig:effective_barriers}A shows where the single path effective free energy barrier would lie for one realization of the barrier distribution, assuming the underlying distributions for the enthalpic and entropic barriers follow normal distributions and exponential distributions.
-Fig.~\ref{fig:effective_barriers}B shows free energy profiles for single pathways through the membrane with barrier distributions like Fig.~\ref{fig:effective_barriers}A.
+Fig.~\ref{fig:effective_barriers}B shows free energy profiles for single pathways through the membrane with the barrier distributions in Fig.~\ref{fig:effective_barriers}A. We only show free energy profiles for half of the length of the membrane to ensure the figure is legible.

-The single path effective free energy barrier is most affected by the largest individual barriers, consistent with Giddings and Eyring's ``kT-cutoff"~\cite{giddings_multi-barrier_1958}.
-We numerically verify the ``kT-cutoff" model by showing that the largest barriers (i.e. those within $k_B T$ of the maximum barrier) determine the single path effective barrier, as shown in Fig.~\ref{fig:effective_barriers}A. Larger variance in the underlying barrier distributions introduces high outliers that significantly increase the single path effective free energy barrier, as demonstrated with the exponentially distributed barriers.
-We generalize Scheuplein's conclusions that the locations of barriers along the transport coordinate do not matter and that the overall rate constant can be expressed as a probability-weighted sum of rates to incorporate arbitrary distributions of membrane barriers~\cite{scheuplein_application_1968}.
-We verify these conclusions numerically in Fig.~\ref{fig:effective_barriers}.
-In it, we see that the single path effective barrier is slightly below the maximum barrier and does not depend on the locations or orders of the barriers.
+The single path effective free energy barrier is most affected by the largest individual barriers, qualitatively consistent with Giddings and Eyring's kT-cutoff~\cite{giddings_multi-barrier_1958}.
+We numerically test the kT-cutoff model by comparing the effective free energy barrier calculated with all barriers and the effective free energy barrier calculated with only those in the kT-cutoff.
+The effective barrier calculated with the barriers within the kT-cutoff is within 15\% and 6\% of the actual effective barrier, for 1000 realizations of normally distributed and exponentially distributed barriers, respectively.
+Larger variance in the underlying barrier distributions introduces high outliers that significantly increase the single path effective free energy barrier.
+In Fig.~\ref{fig:effective_barriers}A, the higher variance path with exponentially distributed barriers gives a much larger single path effective barrier than the path with normally distributed barriers.
+Fig.~\ref{fig:effective_barriers} shows that the single path effective barrier is slightly below the maximum barrier and well above the mean at 12.5 kcal/mol.
+The effective barrier through a single path does not depend on the locations or orders of the barriers, as it can be calculated from an unordered distribution as in Fig.~\ref{fig:effective_barriers}A.